ToolWeb Logo

 • Open-source maintainers preview how GitHub-flavored content such as task lists and tables will render before publishing.

-To get the cleanest HTML from this converter, follow a few proven Markdown habits.
+Direct Answer: To get the cleanest HTML from this converter, follow a few proven Markdown habits.
 Good source Markdown produces good output, so structure matters.

 • Use blank lines between paragraphs, lists, and code blocks so the parser separates elements correctly.